For Your Benefit: How will the WEP & GPO Repeal Affect Connecticut Teachers?

 (In this case, every dollar beyond $6,172).

-So, for a typical individual who worked at covered employment only and generated an AIME of $7,500, the PIA would calculate to:
+So, for that individual, with a generated AIME of $7,500, their PIA would calculate to:

 For a combined total of $2,768.16, making up their entire PIA.
 Now, this is not the exact amount you will receive for your Social Security benefit, as other factors come into play, such as whether you elect to begin collecting your benefits immediately at 62, which will result in a reduction from your PIA amount.
 If you wait until your FRA (Full Retirement Age), this would be the expected benefit received.
 Or if you elect to wait to collect beyond your full retirement age, this will result in deferred retirement credits increasing your total benefit.
 But this is a side note from the point I’d like to discuss today, which we can go into more detail on in a later blog.

-Now, back to our example of Samantha: Because Samantha would be collecting a benefit from her non-covered pension as well as Social Security, the previous legislation was in place to ensure that a disproportionate amount of retirement benefits wasn’t being collected.
-Again, whether this was right or wrong, let’s look at how her Social Security benefit would be affected by the WEP reduction.
+Back to our example of Samantha: Because Samantha would be collecting a benefit from her non-covered pension as well as Social Security, the previous legislation was in place to ensure that a disproportionate amount of retirement benefits wasn’t being collected.
+Again, whether this was right or wrong, let’s look at how her Social Security benefit would be affected by this WEP reduction.

 Assuming Samantha has an AIME of $7,500, we will input her earned income just as we did in the previous example.
 The key difference is on the earned income up until the first bend point.
 Where previously I showed you it was accounted for at 90%, it will instead be accounted for at only 40%.
 Let’s look at the math: